Scroll down for inspiration or go directly to our plan your trip page

 Cod and trout, coalfish and mackerel swim in abundance under the Myrbærholmen fishing bridges.

-Make sure you visit the prairie-like Smøla island, where you’ll find the densest white-tailed eagle population in the world.
-Book a safari and get an insight into the life of the fascinating eagle.
+Make sure you visit the prairie-like Smøla island, north of Kristiansund.
+Here, you’ll find the densest white-tailed eagle population in the world.
+Book a safari and get an insight into the life of these fascinating eagles.

 See our selection of companies that work hard to make you happy all through your trip.